GPS Reception and Interference

 LNA to Receiver Line Loss 10 dB

-The receiver requires a GPS fixed reception pattern antenna (GPS FRPA).
+The receiver requires a GPS FRPA antenna pattern.
 A GPS FRPA is a single element, omni-directional antenna designed to receive GPS satellite signals from about five to ten degrees above the horizon and up.

 1. Select the Antenna tab.